endoflife-date/endoflife.date/products/keda.md

 KEDA follows [Semantic Versioning](https://github.com/kedacore/governance/blob/main/RELEASES.md).
 A new minor version is released approximately once a quarter on Thursdays.

+KEDA does not have a clearly defined support policy, but looking at the recent history it seems only the latest release is supported.
 ## [Supported Kubernetes Versions](https://keda.sh/docs/latest/operate/cluster/#kubernetes-compatibility)

 {%- assign collapsedCycles = page.releases | collapse_cycles:"supportedKubernetesVersions"," - " %}